Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

                 This page is a [stub][wikipedia-stubs].
                 You can help by [expanding it][contributing].

+                ??? question "How can I help?"
+                    You can help by adding information on how to best install new plugins.

         === ":fontawesome-brands-linux: Linux"
-            === "Debian"
-                !!! warning "Stub"
-                    This page is a [stub][wikipedia-stubs].
-                    You can help by [expanding it][contributing].

             === "Arch"
-                === "pacman"
-                    !!! danger "Package availability"
-                        Very few plugins are available in the official repositories.<br>
-                        You will have to install the plugins from the AUR, or build them from source.

-                === "yay"
                  1. Find the plugin you want to install on the [AUR][aur-vs-plugins].
                  2. Install the plugin using the following command:

                  ```bash
                  yay -S vapoursynth-plugin-plugin-name
                  ```

     === ":octicons-tools-16: Manual installation"
         === ":fontawesome-brands-windows: Windows"
             Vapoursynth plugins are stored in the `plugins` and `plugins64` subdirectory